Borough of Newcastle-under-Lyme: Governance

 Newcastle-under-Lyme Borough Council provides district-level services.
 County-level services are provided by Staffordshire County Council.
 Parts of the borough are also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under Conservative majority control since 2021.
+The council has been under Reform UK majority control since the 2026 election.

 The first elections to the enlarged borough council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: